Helping the elderly & those unable to work

 To qualify for regular payments, you should usually be aged at least 65 and have worked in farming for 10 years.

-As well as regular grants and help with things like fuel costs, we can also help with the cost of replacing essential household items, buy specialist equipment such as stairlifts and mobility scooters, and arrange for household adaptations.
+As well as providing regular grants and help with things like fuel costs, we can also help with the cost of replacing essential household items and pay for specialist equipment such as stairlifts and mobility scooters.

-Once someone has been accepted as a long-term beneficiary, our welfare officers visit at least once a year to make sure that he or she is getting the right level of support and they are always just a phone call away if more help is needed.
+Our welfare officers will visit at least once a year to make sure that you are getting the right level of support.

 And they are only a phone call away if there's ever anything you need to discuss.
 Our confidential freephone helpline number is 0808 281 9490